-1. Social Psychology.
-Social Psychology 341: Custom Readings (available in U of C Bookstore) ISBN 0176466533 (this will include access to on-line resources).

-2. Taking Charge of the Human Mind: Thinking, Feeling, Wanting.
+- 1. Social Psychology.
+Social Psychology 341: Custom Readings (available in U of C Bookstore) ISBN 0176466533 (this will include access to on-line resources). - 2.
+Taking Charge of the Human Mind: Thinking, Feeling, Wanting.
 Linda Elder & Paul Elder.
 The Foundation for Critical Thinking.
-(Available in U of C Bookstore)

-3. How to Study and Learn: A Discipline (Using critical thinking concepts and tools) Linda Paul & Richard Paul.
-The Foundation for Critical Thinking.
-(Available in U of C Bookstore)

-4. Students will be expected to view and take notes for in-class videos in order to apply course materials to these forms of instruction and social psychological data.
+(Available in U of C Bookstore) - 3.
+Waking Life (DVD) - 4.
+Students will be expected to take lecture notes and to view and take notes for in-class videos in order to apply course materials to these forms of instruction and social psychological data.
+This is also related to course content and issues.

 5. Students are expected to check Blackboard regularly (daily is highly recommended) for materials and exam date announcements.
+Please view assigned materials before each class.